 Accepting the violence towards them (Suffering, Obedience, Acceptance)

 This section will discuss the fact that in Bangladesh women suffer in silence; which leads them accepting violence from men in society.
-I found from the interviews that women tend to accept that violence will occur in marriage, and the women have justified the abuse by saying that it is acceptable for men to hit them sometimes, for example – Rosy Akter stated in her interview - “As my husband he has the right to control me but he has no right to torture me.
+I found from the interviews that women tend to accept that violence will occur in marriage, and the women have justified the abuse by saying that it is acceptable for men to hit them sometimes, for example – Ms.R stated in her interview - “As my husband he has the right to control me but he has no right to torture me.
 If I was doing any wrong, he can slap me once or twice.
 I don’t mind”.
 She mentioned her husband has the right to slap and control her.
 She wants to protect her family and children, therefore, she did not think beating or controlling behaviour from her husband is wrong.
-It can be analysed that in some cases Bangladesh women are accepting violence and taking permission from their husband for going outside, therefore; all this empowerment seem useless if at the end women are forced to take permission first from their husband and being submissive to men (Kabeer, 1999 p. no. 45).
+It can be analysed that in some cases Bangladesh women are accepting violence and taking permission from their husband for going outside, therefore; the struggle of establishing justice for women will be useless if at the end women are forced to take permission first from their husband and being submissive to men (Kabeer, 1999 p. no. 45).
 Moreover, according to Farouk (2005:6) “an international report published by the United Nations in September of 2000 ranked the country first in wife beating and found that nearly half of the adult female population surveyed reported physical abuse by their husbands".
 This could be an alarming statistics because in Bangladesh the domestic sphere is considered private and thus violence is rarely reported.
 Women tend to accept violence from men, which is dealt privately at home.
 Farouk (2005: 5) argued, "Bangladeshi women, as a part of a patriarchal society, are from an early age taught to be submissive, tolerant, and self-sacrificing".
 This makes it extra hard for women to speak up about their domestic violence; moreover, in the case of rural women their socio-economic status makes it impossible for them to leave their husband and, therefore, they just endure the beatings.
 Nevertheless, the situation of urban women is not much better either as fear of family reputation can force them to stay in an abusive marriage.